Vultee BT-13 Valiant: Design and development

+According to Jonathan Thompson, "The three trainer designs that shared their basic engineering with the Vanguard fighter were all promoted under the same name, Valiant.
+The prototypes had consecutive serial numbers 139, 140 and 141 and made their first flights in the Spring and Summer of 1939.
+While similar in appearance, they were distinct in purpose and performance, and only one of them succeeded in winning a production contract.
+This turned out to be six AC contracts with three supplements, eventually amounting to 11,526 aircraft, plus twelve ordered by Peru, for a total of 11,538."

+On 24 March, the Vultee BC-51 advanced trainer first flew, but lost out in competition to the North American AT-6.
+The Air Corps did accept the Vultee BC-51 though, designating it as the BC-3 after some upgrades in the Spring of 1940.
+On 9 June, Vultee model 54 advanced trainer first flew.
+Its original 450-hp Wright Whirlwind was eventually replaced with a R-1340.
+On 28 July, the Vultee model 54A first flew.
+According to Thompson, "A Basic Trainer, similar to the model 54 except for its fixed landing gear and P&W R-985 engine, it struck pay dirt.
+In August the USAAC selected it for volume production as the BT-13. which became the standard type for the category throughout World War II."

 The Vultee BT-13 was the basic trainer flown by most American pilots during World War II.
 It was the second phase of the three phase training program for pilots.
 After primary training in PT-13, PT-17, or PT-19 trainers, the student pilot moved to the more complex Vultee for continued flight training.
 The BT-13 had a more powerful engine and was faster and heavier than the primary trainer.
 It required the student pilot to use two way radio communications with the ground and to operate landing flaps and a two-position Hamilton Standard controllable-pitch propeller (or, more commonly, a constant-speed propeller).

-It did not, however, have retractable landing gear nor a hydraulic system.
-The flaps were operated by a crank-and-cable system.
-Its pilots nicknamed it the "Vultee Vibrator."
+The BT-13A dispensed with the landing gear fairings.
 Due to the demand for this aircraft, and others which used the same Pratt & Whitney engine, some were equipped with Wright powerplants of similar size and power built in 1941–42.
 The Wright-equipped aircraft were designated BT-15.
+The BT-15B had a 24-volt electrical system.

 The Navy adopted the P&W powered aircraft as their main basic trainer, designating it the SNV.
 The BT-13 production run outnumbered all other Basic Trainer (BT) types produced.

-In 1938, Vultee chief designer Richard Palmer began designing a single-engine fighter aircraft.
-About that time, the Army Air Corps issued a solicitation for an advanced trainer, with the promise of a substantial order if selected.
-Palmer adapted his design concept from a fighter to an advanced trainer, resulting in the V-51 prototype.

-The prototype flew on 24 March 1939 as a cantilever low-wing monoplane of all-metal construction, with fabric-covered control surfaces.
-It was powered by a Pratt & Whitney R-1340-S3H1-G Wasp radial engine of 600 hp (450 kW), driving a two-blade variable-pitch metal propeller.
-It had an enclosed cockpit for the instructor and student, integral wing fuel tanks, and a hydraulic system to operate the flaps and retractable main landing gear.

-The V-51 was entered into the USAAC competition as the BC-51 in May 1939.
-The USAAC instead chose the North American BC-2 in the competition, but also purchased the BC-51 prototype for further study, designating it the BC-3.
-Palmer refined his design, resulting in the VF-54, with the goal of selling the trainer to other countries.
-It used the same basic airframe as the VF-51, but was fitted with a lower powered engine.
-However, no export sales resulted from this proposal.